 SIX WAYS TO BE A STUPID STAFF PERSON:

 Don’t try to equip anyone.
 Don’t recruit, train, or raise up leaders.
 It’s faster and easier to do it yourself.
 You’ll always be overworked and overextended, but you can ask for a raise soon to compensate you for your time.
 You’ll probably become the bottleneck and the weak link in the chain in the long run, but you can always leave and find another ministry post where they will pay you more for your technical skill and expertise.

 You're not a reader.
 You shouldn’t be.
 You’re a professional in your field!
 What could you possibly learn from someone at this point?
 Reading is boring anyway and who has the time when they are always busy DOING ministry?
 Don’t make yourself more valuable.
 They may ask you to do more around here!

 Vent Your Frustrations To Everyone Else.

 When you get frustrated, don’t go and speak with that person.
 To heck with Matthew 18!
 You could get fired if you rock the boat by expressing your frustrations to your boss.
-Better to vent to a close friendor another staff person.
+Better to vent to a close friend or another staff person.
 Get it off your chest.
 The more you talk about it with other people the better you’ll feel.
 You need to get someone on your side anyway in case things go badly.
-Just make sure you couch it in terms of a “prayer request.”
 You can always approach the issue in a general, passive aggressive way on Facebook.
 Your boss will probably read it and get a clue.
 That’s the goal, anyway, right?

 Honor Your Authority, But Only When You Agree.